yangshun/flow-scripts/README.md

 #### When should you use this?

+If you are:

-If you are thoroughly annoyed by your web app project taking so long to start up because of Flow and want to flowignore the `node_modules` folder but not might want to check in community libdefs into your repository and you are okay with not having Flow libdefs for external libraries.
+1. You are thoroughly annoyed by your web app project taking so long to start up because of Flow and want to `flowignore` the `node_modules` folder
+1. You do not want to check in community libdefs into your repository
+1. You are okay with not having Flow libdefs for external libraries.

 It also possible to combine usage of `flow-typed install` with `flow-scripts stub` as stubs for existing libdefs found in `flow-typed/npm/` will not be generated.